 Main Concept

-Supervised fine-tuning is the process of taking a pre-trained foundation model and further training it on a smaller, specialized dataset with labeled examples to adapt it to a specific task or domain.
+Supervised fine-tuning (SFT) is the process of taking a pre-trained foundation model and further training it on a smaller, specialized dataset with labeled examples to adapt it to a specific task or domain.

 Context